metacpan/metacpan-cpan-extracted/distros/G/Getopt-Kingpin/README.md

 ### hidden()

-If set hidden(), flag does not apear in the help.
+If set hidden(), flag does not appear in the help.

 ### types